SHOEGAZEssb/Last.fm-Scrubbler-WPF/README.md

 "Artist, Album, Track, Timestamp"
 Needs to be excactly in this structure to work.

+I recommend downloading your last.fm csv with [this tool](http://benjaminbenben.com/lastfm-to-csv/)

 Individual fields can be enclosed by quotes and NEED to be enclosed by quotes if the field contains a comma.
 For example: